ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

 1. Link to the program from 12.2.1.
+2. Link to a demo video of the operation of the program from 12.2.1.
 2. Link to the program from 12.2.2.
+2. Link to a demo video of the operation of the program from 12.2.2.
 3. Link to the program from 12.2.3.
+2. Link to a demo video of the operation of the program from 12.2.3.
 4. Link to the program from 12.2.4.
+2. Link to a demo video of the operation of the program from 12.2.4.
 5. Link to the program from 12.2.5.
+2. Link to a demo video of the operation of the program from 12.2.5.
-6. Link to the tag for program from 12.2.5.
+6. Link to the tag for the program from 12.2.5.